perpendicularai/SeKernel_for_LLM/README.md

   # Define search plugin
   search_prompt = plugins.searchPlugin(output=question) # If context equals None, use the Chat template.
 See `kernel.py` for more templates.

+  # Using this database plugin
+  ## Initialize the database plugin
+  db = plugins.dbConn()

+  ## Use the database plugin along with the dbChatPlugin
+  data = kernel.chatTemplate(prompt=prompt, plugin=plugins.dbChatPlugin())

+  ## Excuting the query
+  db.execute(response)

+  ## Getting the output
+  response = db.fetchall()

   # Initialize the kernel
-  data = kernel.shopTemplate(prompt=prompt, plugins=plugins.defaultPlugin(), context=search_prompt or context=None # Where no context is provided, and so you may assume the AI assistant to not have any awareness of information of events that took place after the date until which it's training data is up until) # See plugins.py module for more plugins
+  data = kernel.shopTemplate(prompt=prompt, plugin=plugins.defaultPlugin(), context=search_prompt or context=None # Where no context is provided, and so you may assume the AI assistant to not have any awareness of information of events that took place after the date until which it's training data is up until) # See plugins.py module for more plugins

   # LlamaCpp
   client = Llama(